UMBC-DREAM-Lab/UMBC-DREAM-Lab.github.io/_pages/people.md

         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/headshots/Bharath_photo.jpg' | relative_url }}" alt="" title="Bharath Kumar Swargam"/>
     </div>
     <div class="col-sm-8 mt-3 mt-md-0">
-       <a href="https://www.linkedin.com/in/bharathswargam/">Bharath Kumar Swargam</a> is a student in Master's in Data Science at UMBC.
-He is working on outlier detection in malware analysis.
+       <a href="https://www.linkedin.com/in/bharathswargam/">Bharath Kumar Swargam</a> is a current Master's student in Data Science at UMBC.
+His research focuses on applying data science and machine learning techniques to malware analysis.
+He is currently exploring the impact of outliers on cluster validity using clustering algorithms like K-Means LTS and HDBSCAN, along with outlier detection methods such as Local Outlier Factor (LOF) and Connectivity Outlier Factor (COF).
+His work aims to strengthen threat detection systems by improving clustering performance and uncovering actionable insights from outlier behavior.
     </div>
 </div>